 The financial share of the company is split 60:26:14 between the shareholders.
 Group accounts have not been prepared for this entity as the sums involved are immaterial.
-Instead the trading results of the Company are reported through this note to the accounts:
+Instead the results of the Company's first part year of trading (incorporated 6 August 2015) are reported through this note to the accounts: